Kannadha/HPFilesStoreBot/README.md

 	- Make a Channel for Storing Files.
 We will use that as Database.
 Channel must be Private!
 Else you will be Copyright by [Telegram HPGroup](https://t.me/Hpbot_update)!
 - `BOT_OWNER` - Bot Owner UserID
 	- Put your Telegram UserID for doing Broadcast.
-- `DATABASE_URL` - MongoDB Database URI
-	- This for Saving UserIDs.
-When you will Broadcast, bot will forward the Broadcast to DB Users.

 - `UPDATES_CHANNEL` - Force Sub Channel ID *(Optional)*
 	- ID of a Channel which you want to do Force Sub to use the bot.
 - `LOG_CHANNEL` - Logs Channel ID